-The 1st line is the density altitude value.
+The 2nd line is the density altitude value.
 Density altitude is a perceived altitude that pertains to your current altitude and temperature (and to a lessor extent on your current moisture content of the air).
 Density altitude is relevant for performance calculations of your aircraft.
 Density altitude affects the performance of your engine, propeller and airfoils.
 The most noticeable affects of density altitude are length of take-off and landing runs and the ability of your aircraft to carry weight.
 There are several methods to calculate density altitude, all result in readings that are very close to each other.
 We decided to implement a popular formula that is often used by pilots to calculate density altitude at their location.

-T=Ambient temperature in degrees C Ts=15-.0019812Pressure Altitude(ft)
+T=Ambient temperature in degrees C Ts=15-.0019812\Pressure Altitude(ft)

-Density Altitude=Pressure Altitude(ft)+118.6(T-Ts)
+Density Altitude=Pressure Altitude(ft)+118.6\(T-Ts)

-The 2nd line is the G-Force value.
+The 3rd line is the current G-Force value.
+(MGL Avionics AHRS unit required (SP4/SP5/SP7)).